-- 4) Statement of Accomplishment or Verified Certificate of the MOOC "Sustainable Urban Development: Discover Advanced Metropolitan Solutions", developed and launched by the Amsterdam Institute for Advanced Metropolitan Solutions in 2016 is considered as pre-requisite knowledge before starting the master MMD. - B. A quality of the Bachelor degree falling short of the requirements mentioned in A.2 can only result in admission at the discretion of the Admission Board, when there are sufficient compensating factors such as: - a.
-Thesis result - b.
-Scores for the courses that are of particular relevance to the MSc programme applied for - c.
-Indisputable upward trend of course grades - d.
-A declaration of the educational institute of the applicant on a deviating GPA policy - e.
-Achievements in postgraduate education - f.
-Multiple studies - g.
-Scores for WU/TUD courses (by exchange students or students taking a minor) - h.
-Reference letters - i.
-Quality of the degree awarding institution - j.
-Relevant working experience
+Additional information may concern one or more of the following:

+- a) Thesis result - b) Scores for the courses that are of particular relevance to the MSc programme applied for - c) Indisputable upward trend of course grades - d) A declaration of the educational institute of the applicant on a deviating GPA policy - e) Achievements in postgraduate education - f) Multiple studies - g) Scores for WU/TUD courses (by exchange students or students taking a minor) - h) Reference letters - i) Quality of the degree awarding institution - j) Relevant working experience a) Applicants who do not meet the MSc admission requirements, but who would meet the MSc admission requirements after completing preparatory courses at a value of 30 credit points at the most, can be admitted to the MSc programme under condition of completion of those preparatory courses (pre-master programme).

-3. Pre-master programme regulations
+2. Pre-master programme regulations

-- A. Applicants who do not meet the MSc admission requirements, but who would meet the MSc admission requirements after completing preparatory courses at a value of 30 credit points at the most, can be admitted to the MSc programme under condition of completion of those preparatory courses (pre-master programme). - B. The composition of the pre-master programme is determined by the Executive Board WU and Dean of the Faculty of Architecture TUD on the basis of the advice of the Admission Board of the MSc MMD and will be laid down in the admission decision.
+b) The composition of the pre-master programme is determined by the Executive Board WU and Dean of the Faculty of Architecture of TUD on the basis of the advice of the Admission Board of the MSc MMD and will be laid down in the admission decision.